alexbond008/Titanic-ML-from-Disaster/README.md

 ### 2. Install Dependencies

-It's recommended to use a virtual environment.
+It's recommended to use a virtual environment:

 ```bash
 pip install -r requirements.txt